EricStG/terraform-provider-gitlocal/README.md

 # git-local

-This is a Terraform provider that implements data sources to get information about a local git repository
+Terraform provider that implements data sources to get information about a local git repository, using [go-git](https://github.com/go-git/go-git).

+> [!WARNING]
+> This should be considered experimental, use at your own risks.

 ## Requirements